epixieme/dogmeetdog/README.md

   <h2>About</h2>

-<p>Dog Meet Dog is a full stack application created with created with Vite React, React Router 6.18, React Query, GraphQL and Socket.io.</p>
+<p>Dog Meet Dog is a full stack application created with Vite React, React Router 6.18, React Query, GraphQL, and Socket.io.</p>

-  <p>This application is currently in development and the figma files can be found here:</p>
+  <p>This application is currently in development and the Figma files can be found here:</p>
 https://www.figma.com/file/pYXdTp9SYz2y0spCLOWRm6/dogmeetsdog?node-id=0%3A1&t=N0UoRX0n5TdpJ30n-0